 Having access to up-to-date information is vital for this busy team, as they strive to answer student enquiries ‘on-the-spot’.

 At any one time, there are literally thousands of student loan applications in the system.
 These are processed in batches according to date of submission.

 Originally, a daily update was sent to all staff via a group email, advising the status of each batch, and other information.
-But staff found it time consuming to trawl through their emails and locate the right message.
+But staff found it time-consuming to trawl through their emails and locate the right message.
 In many cases, these emails got missed completely.

 If there were further updates during the day, the only option would be to send out an additional email, adding to the inbox clutter.

 Ms Sosa felt the process was not working.
-She says: “It was inefficient.
+She says, “It was inefficient.
 We had no way of knowing whether staff had seen the email, and therefore working off the right information.”

-Its short snappy format is ideal for conveying the bite size chunks of information that the University staff need to do their job.
+Its short snappy format is ideal for conveying the bite-size chunks of information that the University staff need to do their job.

-It can be set to stay on screen permanently until clicked, or to reappear at scheduled intervals.
+Ticker messages can be set to stay on screen permanently until clicked, or to reappear at scheduled intervals.
 Ms Sosa says most staff prefer to keep the ticker scrolling continuously, as they can refer to it instantly.

+News-style headlines are updated each day to feature all the relevant information and are sent direct to employees’ screens.
 “It’s so quick to set up – just a minute or two – and easy to update if required,” explains Ms. Sosa.

 This helps with multi-tasking – a key skill needed by this busy team.
 Staff are able to scan the ticker headlines while working within other applications or liaising with students.
 The narrow text field means their screen real-estate is not compromised.